The

 boat owners prefer to only rent out their boat if they can also be present

-.
+on board.
 They are then paid for the rental of their boat and their service

 as a skipper.
 This option is only possible however if the owner has the